Food Distribution and Partnership with WFP in Democratic Republic of Congo

 The crisis has caused a lack of access to food, a decrease in the population’s purchasing power and food insecurity in general.

 This is why, to alleviate certain needs, World Vision and WFP are providing humanitarian aid, however small, to contribute to the response.

 Currently, we are serving 4,065 households here in Rutshuru.
 We are serving about 190.634 kg, a 15 day ration for 6kg of flour per beneficiary in the household, 1.8kg of pulses, 0.45kg and 0.07kg of cooking salt per beneficiary in the household.
 To achieve this, we have several steps.

-We have the stage of publishing the lists of beneficiaries after validation by WFP.
+In the Food Distribution and Partnership with WFP in DRC (Democratic Republic of Congo) we have the stage of publishing the lists of beneficiaries after validation by WFP.

 After that, we do the sensitization of the community, to prepare the distribution.
 Different facets are involved in this sensitization, in particular the implementing partner, the intervention team and all the partners we work with we give information related to rationing, protection, dignity and fairness in our behaviour towards our beneficiaries.

 We also settle the aspects linked to the recruitment of day workers and their payment, after sensitization and publication of the lists of beneficiaries, we move on to the distribution of tokens and the public appeal.
 Then the beneficiary goes to the hand washing point and the temperature sampling point, with the aim of making our contribution to the fight against Covid-19.

 LMMS (Last Mile Mobile Solution) is a technological solution designed to enhance efficiency, effectiveness and accountability in the delivery of humanitarian services.